 Why Is Gaining Buy-In For Augmented Reality Training Important?

-Augmented Reality (AR) is extremely valuable for learners when they’re struggling with a task or procedure while on the job.
+AR training is extremely valuable for learners when they’re struggling with a task or procedure while on the job.
 Known as a “just-in-time” training tool, AR allows learners to quickly access their training materials on their phone or tablet to conveniently resolve their issue.

 In order to integrate AR into training, it’s critical that organizations gain buy-in from senior leadership to reap all the benefits that come with this technology.
 Gaining buy-in for AR training is important for the following 3 reasons: